See, I am doing a new thing! Now it springs up; do you not perceive it? I am making a way in the desert and streams in the wasteland. Isaiah 43:19

 9. Seek out the lost

 10. Fulfill the congregation's responsibility for the Christian education of its children.

 LCEF will prepare a demographics study that will assist in understanding the community and potential number of students in the targeted age.
 A free study can be requested through the LCEF offices at the Southeastern District.

 Child Development Centers

 When a congregation or mission team envisions supporting and serving the families of the surrounding communities they may consider an Early Childhood Center that provides full day-care for infants and children up to age 5.
 The Southeastern District provides team support in this effort.
-Steve Heemann, LCEF Vice President; Rev. Glen Lucas, Mission Executive; Bill Nau, consultant; Deaconess Sally Hiller, Schools executive; and the Regional Mission and Ministry Facilitator work together to assist in the study and development of a Center.
+Kirk Hymes, LCEF Vice President; Tom Kolb, Executive for Schools, Youth, and Family Ministry; Bill Nau, consultant; Deaconess Sally Hiller, Executive Director for District Operations; and the Regional Mission and Ministry Facilitator work together to assist in the study and development of a Center.

-For more information and questions on starting a school contact the District School Exec., Sally J. Hiller at
+For more information and questions on starting a school, contact Facilitator Tom Kolb at